economy/procure/README.md

 # Procurement Agent

-This project implements a multi-agent system using FastAPI to automate the initial stages of a procurement workflow.
-Given a vague user query (e.g., "best enterprise crm"), the system will:
+This project implements a multi-agent system using FastAPI to automate procurement analysis.
+It transforms a user's query about a product category (e.g., "enterprise crm") into a detailed, CSV-formatted comparison of available solutions.

-1.  **Clarify**: Use a language model to enrich the query and identify key comparison factors.
-2.  **Search**: Use the Tavily Search API to find relevant product/service URLs.
+The system is designed to be robust and flexible, incorporating a high-volume, parallelized research workflow and a **Human-in-the-Loop (HITL)** process for handling ambiguity.

+## Key Features

+-   **Clarification Agent**: Refines vague queries and automatically selects a relevant set of comparison factors from predefined templates.
+-   **High-Volume Search**: Gathers a large set of potential product/service URLs using the Tavily Search API.
-3.  **Extract**: Scrape each URL and use a language model to extract structured information based on the comparison factors.
+-   **Parallelized Extraction**: Processes up to 25 URLs concurrently, scraping each page and using a Google Gemini model to extract structured information.
+-   **Resilient Workflow**: Includes a search/extraction feedback loop to retry failed attempts and ensure a comprehensive dataset.
+-   **Human-in-the-Loop (HITL)**: If a query is too ambiguous, the process will pause, ask for user clarification, and resume upon receiving input.
-4.  **Format**: Consolidate all the extracted data into a final CSV-formatted string.
+-   **CSV Output**: Consolidates all extracted data into a final CSV-formatted string.

 ## Project Structure

 -   `app/`: Main application source code.
-    -   `agents/`: Contains the individual agents for each step of the workflow (clarification, search, extraction, formatting).
+    -   `agents/`: Contains the individual agents for each step of the workflow.
     -   `routers/`: Defines the API endpoints.
     -   `dependencies.py`: Handles API key authentication.
     -   `main.py`: The main FastAPI application entry point.
-    -   `models.py`: Defines the Pydantic models for API requests and responses.
+    -   `models/`: Defines the Pydantic models for API requests, responses, and internal state.
+    -   `utils.py`: Helper functions, including the factor template loader.
+    -   `factor_templates.json`: Predefined lists of comparison factors for different product categories.
--   `pyproject.toml`: Project dependencies.
+-   `pyproject.toml`: Project dependencies managed by `uv`.
--   `.env`: Environment variables (you will need to create this).
+-   `.env`: Local environment variables (you will need to create this).
+-   `.gitignore`: Specifies untracked files to ignore.

 ## Setup and Installation